This post may contain affiliate links. Please read my disclosure policy.

 For the Boiled Shrimp:

-- Cook shrimp.
-Stir in the raw shrimp, cover and remove the pot from heat.
-Allow to rest for about 8 minutes, until all the shrimp are cooked through.
+• Cook shrimp.
+Stir in the raw shrimp, cover, and remove the pot from heat.
+Allow the shrimp to rest for about 8 minutes until all the shrimp are cooked through.
 They will turn a beautiful shade of pink as shown in my photos.
 Then pour the shrimp and liquid into a colander to strain.

 For the Garlic Butter Sauce:

-- Add garlic.
-After it's melted, remove from heat and add the garlic.
+• Add garlic.
+After the butter has melted, remove the saucepan from the heat and add the garlic.

-- Rest and clarify.
-Allow to rest for about 8 minutes.
+• Rest and clarify.
+Allow the butter and garlic to rest for about 8 minutes.
 Skim the foam from the top of the butter to clarify.

 Enjoy!